kHzMarco/RetroComputersWithAI/README.md

 # RetroComputersWithAI
-Bring the AI wisdom to retro computers
+A guide to Bring the AI wisdom to retro computers

 ## Introduction